Fundamentals of Primary Care Nursing (General Practice Nursing) - AdvDip / BSc / GradCert

 This module builds on the foundation provided by the Primary Care Nursing Core and Professional Practice modules.
 The module is designed to enable students to develop knowledge and skills particularly related to the management of Long Term Conditions.

 This course is a 60 credit BSc top up degree.
 The award you graduate with will depend on your level of qualification on entry.
 For example, if you already have a diploma you will exit with a BSc, but you already have a degree you will exit with a Graduate Certificate.

 Experiential learning will be incorporated into all aspects of learning and teaching, which will encourage a reflective approach.
-You must be working in a General Practice setting where you will be engaged and supported by a designated mentor.
-You will need to complete a minimum of 30 supervised hours of practice.

 Alongside individual tutorials, you'll also have the additional support of e-learning through the Moodle platform.
 Opportunities will be provided for simulated learning including role play, ‘hands on’ practical skills sessions using a range of simulation, video recording and playback.

 On completion of the course, you may undertake further study, and /or work towards Non-Medical Prescribing, MSc Advanced Practice and Long Term Conditions qualifications

 We are constantly investing in our estate and are currently in the process of spending £340 million on new learning facilities.